gaehlerm/SoftwareEngineering/README.md

 ## There will be change

 If code lives long enough, it will have to adapt to change.
 The build system might change, the database might change, and you'll have to adapt yourself to the new environment.
 This is almost inevitable.
 Only if you write extremely low level code with hardly any dependencies you might be save.
 Or you write mobile apps that are guaranteed to last only 1 or 2 years.
 Thus you have no choice but to adapt to the changing environment.
 Your code has to stay flexible.
 You have to keep it in shape.
+Make sure you can react to change.

 ## Keeping code in shape